entmike/dd-lambda-labs/NEXT.md

      systemctl start docker
      exit
      ```
-  2.5 Reboot.
-     ```
-     sudo reboot
-     ```
-     Wait for about 5 mins and re-enter your **Cloud IDE**.

-  3. Confirm that your previously built images are still present by typing `sudo docker images`.
+  5. Confirm that your previously built images are still present by typing `sudo docker images`.
 You should see something like this:

      ```
      REPOSITORY               TAG         IMAGE ID       CREATED          SIZE